iblech/sshlatex/README.md

 You should use the multiplexing capabilities of ssh, so that new connections are piggybacked over an already established connection avoiding the TCP and cryptography handshake.
-Add the following to two lines to your local `~/.ssh/config`:
+Add the following two lines to your local `~/.ssh/config`:

     ControlMaster auto